 Special Stitches

-- bbl (bobble): (yo, insert hook in indicated st, yo, pull up a loop, yo, pull through 2 loops) repeated the number of dc specified in the instructions, then yo and pull through all loops on hook.
+- Bobble Stitch (bbl): YO, insert hook in indicated st, YO and pull up a loop, YO and pull through 2 loops.
+Repeat as directed, then YO and pull through all loops on hook.

-Safety eyes go in between rounds 4 and 5, roughly 3 to 4 stitches apart.
-Get those placed and locked in before you close up the piece, because you can't add them after.
-The beak is optional.
-Sew it on once the body is mostly assembled.
+Safety eyes go in between Rounds 4 and 5, about 3 to 4 stitches apart.
+Get those placed before you close up the body — once it's stuffed and shut, you're past the window.
+The beak is optional and can be sewn on after finishing.

 Round 5: (2 sc, inc) x 5.
 [20 sc]

 Round 6: 6 sc, bbl with 3 dc, 6 sc, bbl with 3 dc, 11 sc.
-[20 sc] The bobbles here form the wings.
-A bobble worked in dc pulls to the front of the fabric, so make sure you're working on the right side facing out as you go.
+[20 sc] The two bobbles here sit opposite each other and form the wing nubs.
+Count carefully before and after — it's easy to lose track of position mid-round.

 Care Instructions